awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

      sudo yum update --security --bugfix -y
      ```

-     For RHEL 8, the equivalent yum command for this workflow is:
+     For RHEL 8, the equivalent dnf command for this workflow is:

      ```
      sudo dnf update --security --bugfix -y